 Be sensible and, if it’s possible, plan.
 Usually, a bank would ask for up to three months of your most recent bank statements.
 These will show your salary credits and all your regular bill payments.

 So, if you know you’re likely to want to apply for a mortgage in the not-too-distant future, try to make sure that you avoid any of the above pitfalls.
 Take a break from gambling for a short while and work on presenting your bank account in the best possible light.

 Your Mortgage Broker in Cardiff can help you as some lenders may ask for fewer bank statements than others.
 Or certainly, some may not even ask for them at all.
 But, even these lenders would reserve the right to request bank statements in certain circumstances.
 So your best bet (no pun intended) is to be as prudent as possible in the run-up to any mortgage application.
 Remember, if you do gamble, please gamble responsibly!

-Suppose you are a First Time Buyer in Bristol who doesn’t know a lot about mortgages.
-It would help if you got some specialist advice from a Mortgage Advisor in Bristol.
+Suppose you are a First Time Buyer in Cardiff who doesn’t know a lot about mortgages.
+It would help if you got some specialist advice from a Mortgage Advisor in Cardiff.
 They will guide you through the whole mortgage process and help you with your application and get you on track.
 So that lenders will be impressed.